 The next step will be identifying if this new team member will be an employee or an independent contractor.

-The classification of a worker as an employee or an independent contractor will determine whether you, as the employer is responsible for withholding and paying payroll taxes and of course, is subject to many state and federal laws.
-The workers classification is based mainly on whether or not you have the right to direct or control their work.
-The IRS has a largely subjective 20 factor analysis you can use to assist you in making the determination.
+The classification of a worker as an employee or an independent contractor will determine whether you, as the employer are responsible for withholding and paying payroll taxes and of course, are subject to many state and federal laws.
+The worker’s classification is based mainly on whether or not you have the right to direct or control their work.
+The IRS has a largely subjective 20-factor analysis you can use to assist you in making the determination.
 And don’t worry, I am not going to just leave you with that.
 I will walk you through the main drivers that will shed some light on the classification.

 If this still isn’t making it clear, then it may be time to dive deeper.
 The four main factors to consider: